 Hypnotherapy is a non-pharmacological treatment that guides individuals into a relaxed and highly focused state of consciousness to achieve therapeutic goals.
-This therapy primarily uses verbal suggestions and sensory stimuli to help patients access subconscious psychological conflicts, thereby improving emotional or behavioral problems.
+This therapy primarily uses verbal suggestions and sensory stimulation to help patients access subconscious psychological conflicts, thereby improving emotional or behavioral problems.
 Its core lies in utilizing the psychological plasticity during hypnosis to re-establish positive thinking patterns.

 Modern hypnotherapy is commonly applied in areas such as psychological trauma recovery, pain management, and habit modification.
 Therapists design personalized plans based on individual needs, typically requiring 6 to 12 sessions, each lasting about 60 to 90 minutes.
-This therapy is recognized by many national psychological associations as an evidence-based psychological intervention method.
+This therapy is recognized by many national psychological associations as an evidence-based psychological intervention.

 Mainly suitable for symptoms intertwined with psychological and physiological factors: